Another Perfect Murder

 motive.
 And what motive could a well-established married couple with an infant

 have in murdering a lowly servant?
+The only motive the police deduced was the missing jewellery.
 Our mobile phone records also supported

 whatever we had told the police.